help-me-mom/ng-mocks/docs/articles/extra/quick-start.md

 ```

 If you have noticed `search$ | async` in the template, you made the right assumption:
-we need to provide a fake observable stream within the mock `SearchService` to avoid failures
+you need to provide a fake observable stream to avoid failures
 like [`Cannot read property 'pipe' of undefined`](../troubleshooting/read-property-of-undefined.md),
 when the component tries to execute `this.search$ = this.searchService.result$.pipe(...)` in `ngOnInit`.

-For example, we can implement it via [`MockInstance`](../api/MockInstance.md):
+For example, you can implement it via [`MockInstance`](../api/MockInstance.md):

 ```ts
 beforeEach(() =>